GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSLS-DRTutorial/ex3_gnirsls_Lband10mm_cmdline.rst

    :width: 600
    :alt: Arc line identifications

-.. note:: If the feature identification were to be incorrrect, often changing
+.. tip:: If the feature identification were to be incorrrect, often changing
     the minimum SNR for peak detection to 5 and recalculating ("Reconstruct points") will help find the good solution.